Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 3. Papa Sangre

 There’s complete darkness.
-You may not want to venture deep into the abyss, but you will need to escape this labyrinth.
+You may not want to venture deep into the abyss, but you will need to in order to escape this labyrinth.
 You will need to listen carefully and pick the right cues to avoid obstacles and scary entities.
-While your ears play a key role, you will also need to use your fingers; on the touch screen, you will need to simulate a run, a walk or a stealthy sneak.
+While your ears play a key role, you will also need to use your fingers; on the touch screen, you will need to simulate a run, a walk, or a stealthy sneak.
 A scary growl or an eerie laughter might force you to run so as to avoid any contact with ghosts.

 Environmental sounds add more to the scare-fest.
 The water splashes, surface sounds, and other effects are quite immersive and scary.
 Papa Sangre works best when you put on your headphones.
 The 3D surround sound truly gives you a creepy experience.

 Year Walk is spooky and weird.
 Inspired by a Swedish myth, the game lets you explore a mysterious forest inhabited by the strangest creatures you have ever seen, all of which are rooted in Swedish mythology.